-Proposals to create, improve or extend the walking and cycling network within the plan area will be supported.
-The network, as identified on the policies map will be protected from development, unless:
+Proposals to create, improve or extend the rights of way network within the plan area will be supported.
+The network, as identified on the policies map (annex 1) will be protected from development, unless:

 - a.
 There is a clear and demonstrable justification for the loss of the route; and - b.
 A suitable alternative route will be provided within an agreed timescale.